xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-features-file.md

 ### In Katalon TestOps

 Katalon TestOps has dedicated support for viewing BDD test results as well as advanced analytics and reports such as Traceability Matrix Report.
-Follow this guide to configure the feature: [View BDD Test Results in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).
+By default, the BDD test report feature on Katalon TestOps is disabled to avoid mixing the BDD and Katalon Studio formatted data.
+To enable the feature, you can refer to this guide: [View BDD Test Results in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).

 ### In Katalon Studio